redlibre/iot_platform/dragino/README.md

 with the info provided from devinfo web page

-upload the sketch.ino into dragino by IP using ide 1.6.7
+- Fourth, upload the sketch.ino into dragino by IP using Arduino IDE 1.6.7, PLEASE SELECT BOARD "Arduino YUN"